peterhinch/micropython-iot/README.md

 # 10. Planned enhancements

-Fix Pyboard link qos issue.
-Further testing of Pyboard link.
+These relate to the Pyboard link only.

+Further testing.
+Write build script for pre-built ESP8266 firmware.
+Add methods to API for Pyboard applications: intercept and handle special messages from ESP8266.